-Companies that are registered as employers must keep PAYE records to work out the right amount of PAYE and NICs to pay, to complete annual PAYE returns, and to show that employees are receiving any statutory pay to which they are entitled.
+Companies that are registered as employers must keep PAYE records to work out the right amount of PAYE and National Insurance Contributions to pay, complete annual PAYE returns, and show that employees are receiving the statutory pay they are entitled to.

 Business and accounting records are generally kept in hard copy format in a bound or loose-leaf book, but most can be kept in electronic format.

-How long do I have to keep my company and accounting records?
+How long do I have to keep my limited company records?

-- Minutes of meetings and resolutions must be kept for at least 10 years from the date of the meeting to which they relate.
+- Minutes of meetings and company resolutions must be kept for at least 10 years from the date of the meeting to which they relate

-The majority of these records can be maintained in digital or electronic format, instead of their original format.
-However, dividend vouchers, bank interest certificates and Construction Industry Scheme (CIS) vouchers must be kept in their original format.
+The majority of these limited company records can be maintained in digital or electronic format, instead of their original format.
+However, dividend vouchers, bank interest certificates, and Construction Industry Scheme (CIS) vouchers must be kept in their original format.
 Failure to adhere to these requirements could result in a company being charged a penalty of up to £3,000 by HMRC.

-Where should I keep my company records and registers?
+Where should I keep my limited company records and registers?

-Unless otherwise notified, Companies House will assume all records are held at a company’s registered office address.
-If it is inconvenient to make certain records available for inspection at the registered office, a company may keep some or all of them at a Single Alternative Inspection Location (SAIL) address.
+Unless otherwise notified, Companies House will assume all records and registers are held at a company’s registered office address.
+If it is inconvenient to make certain records available for inspection at that location, a company may keep some or all of them at a Single Alternative Inspection Location (SAIL) address.

 You must notify Companies House if you keep any statutory records at a SAIL address, and you must confirm which records are held there.
-Companies House should be notified immediately if you move any records, and you have to confirm their location whenever you file an annual confirmation statement.
+Companies House should be notified immediately if you move any records.
+You will also have to confirm their location whenever you file an annual confirmation statement.

 Do I have to keep minutes of meetings?

-Companies must keep and store minutes of all board meetings and general meetings.
-This is also beneficial for your own peace of mind, because minutes contain details of all matters raised, discussed and agreed upon in meetings.
+Companies must keep and store the minutes of all board meetings and general meetings.
+This is also beneficial for your own peace of mind because minutes contain details of all matters raised, discussed, and agreed upon in meetings.
 This written evidence is useful if any disputes arise at a later stage.

 Companies must make their statutory records available for inspection every working day.
 Any member of the public can request to inspect a company’s statutory records for a ‘proper purpose’.